How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Phone Call – While you can initially call to raise your complaint, it is always recommended to follow up in writing for documentation purposes.

-To get the most up-to-date contact details, check Close Brothers Finance’s official website or look at your loan agreement.
+For the most current contact information, see Close Brothers Finance’s website or your loan agreement.

 2. What to Include in Your Complaint

-Your complaint letter is crucial as it will serve as the backbone of your case.
-Here’s a list to make it easier for you.
+Your written complaint letter is important as it is the basis of your case.
+The following checklist will help you.

 A. Your Personal Information